-Nicaraguan judge sentences Catholic bishop to 26 years
+Nicaraguan bishop who refused exile gets 26 years in prison

 Last summer, the government seized several radio stations owned by the diocese.
 At the time, it appeared Ortega’s administration wanted to silence critical voices ahead of municipal elections.

+Vilma Núñez, director of the Nicaragua Center for Human Rights, which had been supporting prisoners in their cases, called the sentence “arbitrary and last minute,” noting that it included crimes that were not part of his original conviction.

+“The personal well-being and life of the Monsignor is in danger,” Núñez said, mentioning Ortega’s comments about the bishop Thursday night.

-Before the sentence was announced Friday, Antonio Garrastazu, regional director for Latin America and the Caribbean at the International Republican Institute in Washington, spoke of the importance of Álvarez’s decision to stay in Nicaragua.
+Antonio Garrastazu, regional director for Latin America and the Caribbean at the International Republican Institute in Washington, spoke before the sentence of the importance of Álvarez’s decision to stay in Nicaragua.

-After expelling nearly all of his most vocal critics, Ortega found himself stuck with Álvarez.
+After expelling nearly all of his most vocal critics, Ortega found himself stuck with the bishop in a still heavily Catholic country.

 “The Catholic Church, I think, is one of the main institutions that the Ortega regime really, really fears,” said Garrastazu.
 “The Catholic Church are really the ones that can actually change the hearts and minds of the people.”